 - Study Subject: CASBS fellowships have been awarded to scholars working in a diverse range of disciplines.
 These include the five core social and behavioural sciences (anthropology, economics, political science, psychology, and sociology) as well as a wide range of humanistic disciplines, education, linguistics, communications, and the biological, natural, health, and computer sciences.

-- Scholarship Award: As appropriate, stipends for the academic year will be awarded to supplement faculty sabbatical support; a significant portion of the fellow’s total support is generally provided by sabbatical funds and external funding from awards and grants secured by the fellow.
+- Award: As appropriate, stipends for the academic year will be awarded to supplement faculty sabbatical support; a significant portion of the fellow’s total support is generally provided by sabbatical funds and external funding from awards and grants secured by the fellow.
 Except in unusual circumstances, Center stipend support is contingent on the applicant’s provision of firm assurances of matching funds.
 Depending on available funds, the Center provides stipends according to the following principles:

 - A Center stipend is based on the fellow’s academic salary for the year before residence.